mcdemarco/prepub/README.md

 ### Details

 PrePub converts wiki-style links in your story to [implicit header references](https://pandoc.org/MANUAL.html#extension-implicit_header_references) (part of Pandoc's Markdown extensions) in the Markdown output.
 It moves your start passage to the start of the file, if it isn't there already, and your colophon (*i.e.*, any passage titled StoryColophon) to the end.
-It removes common special passages but otherwise leaves the passages of your story in place and in order, unless you choose to shuffle them.
+It removes common special passages but otherwise leaves the passages of your story in place and in order, unless you choose to reorder them.

 Markdown styling is preserved by PrePub and understood by Pandoc.
 Basic old-style wiki formatting (which is optional in Harlowe and expected in SugarCube) can be removed with the appropriate option, but you may have to manually convert any advanced formatting before compiling to EPUB.
 HTML may or may not be preserved through the conversion process.

 ### Options

-For passage headers, the options include: no passage headers at all, the passage name (the default), sequential numbering, a single character divider, or an image divider.
+For passage headers, the options include: no passage headers at all, the passage name (the default), paragraph numbering, a single character divider, or an image divider.

-There is an option to shuffle passages; otherwise the passages appear in the same order in the text as in the source file.
+There is an option to reorder passages by shuffling them or sorting them alphanumerically; otherwise the passages appear in the same order in the text as in the source file.
+Alphanumeric sorting is locale-based and should correctly sort numbers, including for complex cases like subsection numbering.

+There is an option to rewrite your links to use paragraph numbers (reordered or not) a la [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html).
+This requires the paragraph numbering option.

 There is an option to convert wiki-style markup (as used in non-markdown-based story formats) to Markdown.
 You will need to choose the particular story format and/or tool you used.
-(If it partially supported Markdown, that Markdown will be preserved.)
+(If the story format partially supported Markdown, that Markdown will be preserved.)

 After downloading the Markdown file, the PrePub GUI remains open.
 To select different options, choose the appropriate radio button and/or checkbox, then click `Download` to get a new Markdown file with a slightly different name.
+If previews are available, click the Refresh button to update the preview.

+Your current options are listed in the PrePub GUI.
+Copy the `:: PrePubSettings` passage under Settings > Currently Selected Settings into your story file to save them as defaults.

 ## Making an EPUB